Colts add to pass rush, use 2nd-round pick on DE Odeyingbo | WTOP

 “I did it training for the Senior Bowl, just kind of like a freak accident,” Odeyingbo said on a video call.
 “I’m on the road to recovery.
 I’m three months in and trying to work my way back as soon as possible.
 It (the recovery) varies by individual, so I can’t really give you a hard date (for a return) right now.”

+Ballard didn’t say when he’d return, either, though he called the selection worth the risk.

 There was little doubt about what a healthy Odeyingbo would bring to the NFL.
 He possesses the size and length scouts covet on the defensive line and his aggressive playing style could make him effective as either inside or outside.
-He played defensive end and defensive tackle at Vanderbilt and his versatility is a trait Ballard has valued during his first drafts with Indy.
+He played defensive end and defensive tackle in college and his versatility is a trait Ballard has valued during his first drafts with Indy.

 Odeyingbo was productive, too.